pingcap/docs-dm/en/quick-start-create-source.md

     }
     ```

-- 如果不知道数据源的 `source-id`，可以先通过 `dmctl operate-source show` 命令查看源数据库列表，从中可以找到对应的数据源对象。
+- If you do not know the `source-id`, you can first use the `dmctl operate-source show` command to check the original database, from which you can find the corresponding data source.

     {{< copyable "shell-regular" >}}